scidsg/project-info/hush-line/whitepaper-draft.md

 ```

 ## 6. Research
 Hush Line relies on our users to help inform us about their needs and ways in which we might be able to better support them.
-To this end, we've created interview guides, launched asynchronous surveys, and speak directly to the available individuals and organizations using Hush Line:
+To this end, we've created interview guides, launched asynchronous surveys, and speak directly to the available individuals and organizations using Hush Line [^43][^44]:

 ### Interview Guides
 - **Purpose:** The interview guides are designed to obtain in-depth, qualitative data from users about their experiences with Hush Line.
 This approach is particularly useful for understanding nuanced user behavior and preferences that might not be apparent in quantitative data.